forwardemail/free-email-forwarding/README.md

 4. Go to [Gmail](https://gmail.com) and under [Settings > Accounts and Import > Send mail as](https://mail.google.com/mail/u/0/#settings/accounts), click `Add another email address`
 5. When prompted for `Name`, enter the name that you want your email to be seen as "From" (e.g. `Niftylettuce`)
 6. When prompted for `Email address`, enter the email address with the custom domain you used above (e.g. `hello@niftylettuce.com`)
+7. Uncheck `Treat as an alias`
+   > Check it if you prefer the recipient to reply (to the mail sent using your custom domain) directly to your Gmail address.
+[See details](https://support.google.com/a/answer/1710338)
-7. Click `Next Step` to proceed
+8. Click `Next Step` to proceed
-8. When prompted for `SMTP Server`, enter `smtp.gmail.com` and leave the port as `587`
+9. When prompted for `SMTP Server`, enter `smtp.gmail.com` and leave the port as `587`
-9. When prompted for `Username`, enter the portion of your Gmail address without the `@gmail.com` part (e.g. `niftylettuce` if my email is `niftylettuce@gmail.com`)
+10. When prompted for `Username`, enter the portion of your Gmail address without the `@gmail.com` part (e.g. `niftylettuce` if my email is `niftylettuce@gmail.com`)
-10. When prompted for `Password`, paste from your clipboard the password you generated in step 2 above
+11. When prompted for `Password`, paste from your clipboard the password you generated in step 2 above
-11. Leave the radio button checked to `Secured connection using TLS`
+12. Leave the radio button checked to `Secured connection using TLS`
-12. Click `Add Account` to proceed
+13. Click `Add Account` to proceed
-13. Open a new tab to [Gmail](https://gmail.com) and wait for your verification email to arrive (you will receive a verification code that confirms you are the owner of the email address you are attempting to "Send Mail As")
+14. Open a new tab to [Gmail](https://gmail.com) and wait for your verification email to arrive (you will receive a verification code that confirms you are the owner of the email address you are attempting to "Send Mail As")
-14. Once it arrives, copy and paste the verification code at the prompt you received in the previous step
+15. Once it arrives, copy and paste the verification code at the prompt you received in the previous step
-15. Once you've done that, go back to the email and click the link to "confirm the request".
+16. Once you've done that, go back to the email and click the link to "confirm the request".
 You need to do this step and the previous step for the email to be correctly configured.
-16. Done!
+17. Done!

 ## Issues & Debugging